Eltako/series62ip/README.md

 ### Communicate with Devices

-The Eltako Series 62 IP devices feature a REST API which can be used to configure and control the device.
+The Eltako SERIES 62-IP devices feature a REST API which can be used to configure and control the device.
 A postman collection is available at https://github.com/Eltako/series62ip-api.
 However you may also use the compiled version available at TBD: